top of page

 The Records Sub-Committee no longer employs a two-tier system for records of scarce and rare birds.

-The following species, effective as of 1st January 2021 no longer require a description: Tundra Bean Goose, Red-crested Pochard, Red Grouse & Black Grouse (away from upland locations), Goshawk (coastal), Long-tailed Skua, Balearic Shearwater, Bearded Tit, Yellow-browed Warbler, Water Pipit, Cetti's Warbler, Great Egret, and Spoonbill.
+The following species, effective as of 1st January 2023 no longer require a description: Tundra Bean Goose, Red-crested Pochard, Red Grouse & Black Grouse (away from upland locations), Goshawk (coastal), Long-tailed Skua, Balearic Shearwater, Bearded Tit, Yellow-browed Warbler, Water Pipit, Cetti's Warbler, Great Egret, Spoonbill, and Caspian Gull.
 Though any current serving county or assistant county recorder reserve the right to remove records if they see a reason to do so.

 See the following species which now require a full and detailed description in all cases, note that the recorder(s) will not be chasing anyone for descriptions.
 If you wish for your records to be included in annual reports it is the observers/finders responsibility to write a description: